Skip to main content

 Woodmont Drive Section Overview Map

-In general, duration of disturbance at any single residence/property should be approximately 5 weeks from start to completion of surface restoration, mostly in June 2026 to December 2026.
+In general, duration of disturbance at any single residence/property should be approximately five (5) weeks from start to completion of surface restoration, mostly in July 2026 to November 2026.
 Surface restoration generally includes restoring lawns, driveways, and roadways to existing height and condition, including topsoil and seeding for any grass areas disturbed.
 During this time, our contractor will be actively working on the Project and will provide means of maintaining safe access to roadways and driveways for residents.
 This project does not require any homeowners reduce their water usage during construction.

 This work requires large equipment such as excavators, dump trucks, wheel-loaders, and specialty pipeline equipment.
 This equipment will be driving on Woodmont Drive to access various locations along the pipeline route, and will be working within a County-owned easement on private property on the properties noted.